 Luas

-The Luas is Dublin’s tram system and currently has two lines, the Red and Green Line.
-The Red line runs from Connolly Station or The Point to either Saggart or Tallaght Park & Ride.
 The Green Line runs from Broombridge on the north side of the city to Bride’s Glen on the south side.

-Things to be aware of with travelling on the Luas is they get very crowded during rush hour, and keep your valuables hidden and secure as pickpockets can operate on them.
-Tickets can be bought at each stop from the vending machines, using either cash or cards, and you can also use a Leap Card on the Luas.
+Tickets can be bought at each stop from the ticket machines, using either cash or cards, and you can also use a Leap Card on the Luas.
 Just remember to tap on/off like you would a London Underground train.

 But, when it comes to ease and speed, the Luas can be a great option for getting around Dublin without a car, especially if you are staying somewhere close to one of the lines.
 For more information about the Luas system in Dublin, click here.